prpplague/pc-rom-tools/README.md

 $ pcjrcart test.com
 </pre>

 the resulting test.bin file can be flash to your EEPROM.

 This image can also be generated with make:
 <pre>
 $ make pcjr
+./pcjrcart test.com
+test.com 52
+ROM size is 512 bytes (1)
+Calculated CRC is 0x714A
+Corrected CRC is 0x0000
 </pre>